Face Plugging the DOC Filter

 If you are in an area where you can really work out the engine by doing sustained higher load hill climbs or spending some time over the road with it, that will do wonders for building exhaust temperatures and getting it cleaned out.

-Another option would be to utilize the OTR Reset Tool before you have a problem.
+Another option would be to utilize the OTR diagnostics before you have a problem.

 Creating Your Forced Regeneration Schedule